Schools: How To Boost Your School Fundraising This Half Term

 - Request free posters to put on school or PTA notice boards around the school.
 These posters include a space to display your fundraising number, along with our website details.
 Parents can take a picture of the poster and have everything they need to place an order – that will qualify for your commission earnings.

 - Add a link to our website on the school or PTA website.
-This makes it really easy for parents to order, automatically adds your fundraising number to their order (even if they forget), and doubles your rate of commission to 30%.
+This makes it really easy for parents to order and automatically adds your fundraising number to their order (even if they forget).
 Full details of how to add a link can be found on our Add A Link advice page.

 - Request free leaflets to send out to parents.
 You can send these leaflets home on their own or include a note or letter explaining how the scheme works and perhaps some information about the projects that their purchase will help to fund.
 You can also request extras to keep in the office for visitors to the Lost Property Box.